 11. Try Hang Gliding

 Australia looks good from the sky!
 Chances are that you have already booked your Skydive – good on you!
-But Hang Gliding is a completely different experience to skydiving and surprisingly affordable (around $150).
+But Hang Gliding is a completely different experience to skydiving and surprisingly affordable (under $150).
 Byron Bay is one of our favourite places to give it a go.
 Imagine standing at the top of a mountain and on the count of 3, running as fast as you can until your feet can no longer feel the ground!
 Flying over Cape Byron like a bird… why not?